Anthonyntilelli/PartyPlannerSite/README.md

 # PartyPlannerSite

 Sinatra powered site for planning events and inviting other users.
-This is the second Learn.co project for flatiron bootcamp.
+This is the second Learn.co project for flatiron boot camp.

-## Install from Source
+## Install

 Project is installed via [Bundler](https://bundler.io/) Project is coded for development mode